The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: System formulation and background properties

-This being the case, if one of the components of $\underline{\varphi}(t)$ vanishes at $t_1$ for some $t_1\geq 0$, then the exists $t_2>t_1$ such that the next component in the vector (counting them cyclically) also vanishes.
-But this is a contradiction, unless all components of the solution vector have infinitely many zeros.
-This confirms the claim. \end{proof}
+Here the limit exists, because the limsups and liminfs of all the terms coincide and are all equal to zero.
+This being the case, if one entry of $\underline{\varphi}(t)$ vanishes at time $t_1>0$, then there exists $t_2>t_1$ such that the next entry (counting cyclically) vanishes at $t_2$.
+Arguing recursively, this implies that all entries of $\underline{\varphi}(t)$ should have infinitely many zeros as claimed in the conclusion of the lemma. \end{proof}

-We will show below a much stronger result than this lemma for the solution of the eigenvalue equation \eqref{original}.
-Namely, a solution vector such that $u_1(t_1)=w_1(t_1)=0$ for some $t_1>0$ is always uniformly bounded, periodic and symmetric.
-Before that, we continue with our plan to settle the behaviour of the solution near the singular point.
-The case where $t_\infty$ is finite is now in place.
+We will show in Section~\ref{section4} a sharper result than this lemma in the context of the eigenvalue equation \eqref{original}.
+Namely, if $u_1(t_1)=w_1(t_1)=0$ for some $t_1>0$, then all components of the solution are uniformly bounded, periodic and symmetric.